.

 constrain, constrained, constraining, constrains.transitive verbs

-if something constrains you it is pressing upon you from all sides keeping you together in wholeness; to constrain someone or something also means to limit their development or force them to behave in a particular way (women are often constrained by family commitments); a 'holding beside' in the Greek; to compel by physical, moral or circumstantial.force; to urge (they kept pressing on us to come on over for dinner); the state of being restricted or confined within prescribed.bounds (soon tired of the constrain of having to drive the long distance to get to work each day); oblige; to hold in close bounds; hold together; to force into; compel; to dictate the action or thought of others usually by first creating something to fear; to get or produce by force or strain; to compel by physical and/or psychological force (the stupid doctor kept trying to convince us on the value of vaccinations but I personally knew proven scientific information to the contrary); oblige (felt constrained to object); to keep within close bounds; confine (a life constrained by ridiculous rules); to inhibit or restrain; hold back (constraining people by debt and growth of taxation keeps them in slavery.status)
+if something constrains you it is pressing upon you from all sides keeping you together in wholeness; to constrain someone or something also means to limit their development toward a wrong direction, guiding them to behave in a particular way (women are often constrained by family commitments); a 'holding beside' in the Greek; to compel by physical, moral or circumstantial.force; to urge (they kept pressing on us to come on over for dinner); the state of being restricted or confined within prescribed.bounds (soon tired of the constrain of having to drive the long distance to get to work each day); oblige; to hold in close bounds; hold together; to force into; compel; to dictate the action or thought of others usually by first creating something to fear; to get or produce by force or strain; to compel by physical and/or psychological force (the stupid doctor kept trying to convince us on the value of vaccinations but I personally knew proven scientific information to the contrary); oblige (felt constrained to object); to keep within close bounds; confine (a life constrained by ridiculous rules); to inhibit or restrain; hold back (constraining people by debt and growth of taxation keeps them in slavery.status)

 constrainedly.adverb